Australian magpie: Behaviour

 The Australian magpie is almost exclusively diurnal, although it may call into the night, like some other members of the Artamidae.
 Natural predators of magpies include various species of monitor lizard and the barking owl.
-Birds are often killed on roads or electrocuted by powerlines, or poisoned after killing and eating house sparrows or mice, rats or rabbits targeted with baiting.
+Birds are often killed on roads or electrocuted by powerlines, or poisoned after killing and eating house sparrows, mice, rats or rabbits that have eaten poison bait.
 The Australian raven may take nestlings left unattended.

 On the ground, the Australian magpie moves around by walking, and is the only member of the Artamidae to do so; woodswallows, butcherbirds and currawongs all tend to hop with legs parallel.
 The magpie has a short femur (thigh bone), and long lower leg below the knee, suited to walking rather than running, although birds can run in short bursts when hunting prey.

 The magpie is generally sedentary and territorial throughout its range, living in groups occupying a territory, or in flocks or fringe groups.
 A group may occupy and defend the same territory for many years.
 Much energy is spent defending a territory from intruders, particularly other magpies, and different behaviours are seen with different opponents.
 The sight of a raptor results in a rallying call by sentinel birds and subsequent coordinated mobbing of the intruder.
 Magpies place themselves either side of the bird of prey so that it will be attacked from behind should it strike a defender, and harass and drive the raptor to some distance beyond the territory.
 A group will use carolling as a signal to advertise ownership and warn off other magpies.
 In the negotiating display, the one or two dominant magpies parade along the border of the defended territory while the rest of the group stand back a little and look on.
 The leaders may fluff their feathers or caroll repeatedly.
 In a group strength display, employed if both the opposing and defending groups are of roughly equal numbers, all magpies will fly and form a row at the border of the territory.
 The defending group may also resort to an aerial display where the dominant magpies, or sometimes the whole group, swoop and dive while calling to warn an intruding magpie's group.